For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Here’s your guide to choosing the right vector embedding model for your generative AI use case

-While the Derm Foundation was specialized to study and analyze skin images, the Path Foundation embedding is designed to focus on images from pathology.
+While the Derm Foundation specializes in studying and analyzing skin images, the Path Foundation embedding is designed to focus on images from pathology.

 An outlook of SSL training used by Path Foundation